 Polyamorous relationships involve two partners each being intimate with multiple people.
 Naturally then, they will have to fight off feelings of jealousy to make this relationship style work longterm.

 2. You’re Getting Less From Your Lovers

 If your lovers have multiple partners, you’re not getting 100% of their love and affection.
 This is often found to cheapen poly relationships and make them feel less fulfilling.

 3. Polyamory Is About Turning Off Your Feelings

 Monogamous relationships are about diving into love and giving your all to one life partner.

-Polyamorous relationships often require you to turn off your feelings, so you can enjoy having sex with more than one partner and cope with your partner being intimate with someone else.
+Polyamorous relationships often require you to turn off your feelings, so you can enjoy getting physical with more than one partner and cope with your partner being intimate with someone else.

 If you can turn off your feelings, you’re essentially having cheap casual sex.
-If you can’t, you’re going to have to deal with the trauma of your partner having sex with other people.
+If you can’t, you’re going to have to deal with the trauma of your partner being intimate with other people.

 4. Equality Is Impossible

 Poly people may try to treat all their partners with equality, but this is impossible in reality.
 Inevitably, someone is going to end up feeling neglected.